Direct air capture: Prometheus Fuels

-Is a start-up company based in Santa Cruz which launched out of Y Combinator in 2019 to remove CO2 from the air and turn it into zero-net-carbon gasoline and jet fuel.
+Prometheus Fuels is a start-up company based in Santa Cruz which launched out of Y Combinator in 2019 to remove CO2 from the air and turn it into zero-net-carbon gasoline and jet fuel.
 The company uses a DAC technology, adsorbing CO2 from the air directly into process electrolytes, where it is converted into alcohols by electrocatalysis.
 The alcohols are then separated from the electrolytes using carbon nanotube membranes, and upgraded to gasoline and jet fuels.
 Since the process uses only electricity from renewable sources, the fuels are carbon neutral when used, emitting no net CO2 to the atmosphere.

+Heirloom Carbon Technologies

+Heirloom's first direct air capture facility opened in Tracy, California, in November 2023.
+The facility can remove up to 1,000 U.S. tons of CO_{2} annually, which is then mixed into concrete using technologies from CarbonCure.
+Heirloom also has a contract with Microsoft in which the latter will purchase 315,000 metric tons of CO_{2} removal.